Princess Cadance: My Little Pony: Friendship Is Magic

-Cadance first appears in the second season finale "A Canterlot Wedding" when she is marrying Shining Armor.
+Princess Cadance first appears in the second season finale "A Canterlot Wedding" when she is marrying Shining Armor.
 However, the reunion is complicated when Queen Chrysalis, disguised as Cadance, imprisons her and attempts to drain Shining Armor's love through their wedding ceremony.
-After being saved by her sister-in-law to be Twilight Sparkle, Princess Cadance manages to reunite with Shining Armor.
+After being saved by her sister-in-law to be Twilight Sparkle, Cadance manages to reunite with Shining Armor.
 While too exhausted to use her own magic, the combined magic of Cadance and her fiancé drives the Changelings out of Canterlot.

 Cadance takes on a central role in the third season premiere "The Crystal Empire" when she and Shining Armor are tasked with protecting the Crystal Empire from the dark unicorn King Sombra.
 Throughout the episode, Cadance exhausts herself maintaining a magical barrier around the empire.
 Ultimately, Cadance uses her love magic alongside the Crystal Heart to "spread love and light" and keep Sombra's corruption at bay.
 With their hope restored, the Crystal Ponies embrace Cadance as the Crystal Princess.

 In "The One Where Pinkie Pie Knows", it is revealed that she and Shining Armor are expecting their first child.
 In the sixth season premiere "The Crystalling", Cadance gives birth to Flurry Heart, an alicorn foal whose powerful and uncontrollable magic threatens the Crystal Empire.

 My Little Pony: The Movie

-Cadance appears in the beginning of the film alongside Celestia and Luna, preparing for the Friendship Festival in Canterlot.
+Princess Cadance appears in the beginning of the film alongside Celestia and Luna, preparing for the Friendship Festival in Canterlot.
 When the Storm King's forces, led by Tempest Shadow, attacks Canterlot, Cadance attempts to defend the city, but is turned to stone by Tempest's obsidian orbs.
 She remains petrified for most of the film until the Storm King’s defeat releases all the captured magic, restoring her and the other princesses to normal.

 My Little Pony: Pony Life

-Cadance appears in the spin-off series in the second season episode "What Goes Updo", in which she gives new hairdos to the Twilight and most of her friends at the Crystal Empire Carnaval.
+Princess Cadance appears in the spin-off series in the second season episode "What Goes Updo", in which she gives new hairdos to the Twilight and most of her friends at the Crystal Empire Carnaval.
 Her relations to Twilight and Shining Armor are not specified.